iandenegri/django_small_blog/README.md

     * Got form to render but need to test voting, submitting a feature, etc. None of the real logic has been tested or added yet.
 ## 03/26/2019
 * Cleaned up pycache files and other unwanted files that were there before I added a .gitignore. :-)
+## 03/31/2019
+* Started adding a tagging system for posts.
+* Added test cases for the blog app.
+Only tests the posts right now but will soon test tags too.

 # Project Installation
 1. Pull project down from GitHub.